OEE stands for Overall Equipment Effectiveness.

-The OEE Whitepaper includes detailed definitions of OEE, formula cheat sheets, and more.
+Want to dive deeper into OEE?
+Download our OEE Whitepaper, with more detailed definitions of OEE, formula cheat sheets, and more.

-Provide a single figure that can be understood by everyone – from management to operators.
+Your OEE score is a single figure that can be easily visualized and understood by everyone, from management to operators.

 Regularly calculating OEE forces you to pay attention to asset utilization metrics, like performance, uptime, and yield